 Accepting less cash back doesn’t make a lot of sense, or cents, so for me this card is a pass.

-For the record, I have the Fidelity Visa card and the only downside to the card versus the TD Ameritrade Client Rewards Credit Card is the 1% charge for foreign transaction fees.
+For the record, I have the Fidelity Visa card and the only downside to that card versus the TD Ameritrade Client Rewards Credit Card is the 1% charge for foreign transaction fees.

 Sure, that’s lower than the standard 3% fee that most issuers charge, but the Ameritrade credit card doesn’t charge any fees.